wmccd/ktor-albums/README.md

 Ktor is the standard mechanism for building web service APIs in Kotlin

-The example app in this repository is to for musical acts and their albums
+The example app in this repository is for musical acts and their albums

 ## Curl Statements